 If everyone just decided to paper hand their entire Robinhood “wallet” and buy REAL Doge, now THAT would be something to see.
 They would probably be force to liquidate all of that Doge, creating massive downward pressure.
 But everyone coming in to buy it after they left Robinhood would create massive upside as well.
 That would be nuts.

 This is not financial advice and don’t think I’m telling you to sell/buy.
 I’m a .75 hodler on Robinhood myself.
-But I have been buying -real- Doge for quite some time as well (been ignoring the real Doge having fun trading on RH).
+But I have been buying -real- Doge for quite some time as well.

 Thank you my friends please consider taking a moment to hit that like and subscribe button and I’ll see you in the next video.